inquisitivemoron/letterboxd-taste-matcher/README.md

 - **Country & region affinity** – how highly you rate films from similar film cultures
 - **Decade affinity** – taste for specific eras (70s, 90s, 2010s, etc.)
 - **Collection affinity** – franchise/universe you already enjoy
+- **Neighbour similarity** – how close this film is to your highest-rated films (k-NN over genres/keywords/era/regions/directors)
 - **TMDb community rating** – normalized quality baseline

 These are normalized (0–1), weighted, and turned into a **predictedScore** for every watchlist film.